NonRoute/Cinema-Booking/README.md

 <img src="./images/home_viewer1.png" width="600">

-2. Select a date to view showtimes
+2. Select a date by either typing it into the input or selecting from the calendar to view showtimes

 <img src="./images/home_viewer2.png" width="600">